emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

 ### Provision the Infrastructure as Code
-At this point you are ready to provision all the code in the the `/terraform` directory.
+At this point you are ready to provision all the code in the the `/Lab_Build` directory.
 The code at this point will provision a VPC, FTDv Instance, EKS Cluster and EKS Node *(the provisioning of Cisco Secure Cloud Analytics, Secure Workload, and Secure Cloud Native are adding in later steps that are optional but recommended)*.
-This means running the *terraform plan* and *terraform apply* commands in the directory we are working in.
+This means running the *terraform init, plan, and apply* commands in the directory we are working in.
 The `terraform plan` command creates an execution plan by reading the current state of any already-existing remote objects to make sure that the Terraform state is up-to-date, comparing the current configuration to the prior state and noting any differences, and proposing a set of change actions that should, if applied, make the remote objects match the